 Our Final Audio Design Reviews:

-Starting to catch the theme here?
-Yeh you get it.
-Germans make some of the worlds best headphones (is there anything that Germans can't make well?).
-Beyerdynamic is another headphone brand that make this list but I am giving it to them because the make some of the toughest, most durable workhorse headphones your can find on gods green earth.
-The sound house sound is best described as reference right across the range as you are most likely to find a set of Beyer's at home in a studio or on the heads of some of the worlds to DJ's.
+The house sound is best described as a reference right across the range as you are most likely to find a set of Beyer’s at home in a studio or on the heads of some of the world’s top DJs.